 The popularity of Hermitude's debut allowed them to earn support billing with touring international acts such as their idol, DJ Krush, and then record Tales of the Drift in 2005.
-A more percussive, Cuban sound was created, inspired by El Gusto's time spent there in his youth.
+A more percussive Cuban sound was created, inspired by El Gusto's time spent there in his youth.
 Their first world tour followed, and the duo spent much of their time recording in studios wherever they traveled.
 That material was collected on the Rare Sightings EP in 2007, initially sold at venues on their return tour of Australia.
 The CD sold out during the tour and had to go back to press before copies could be released in stores.
 A year later, they returned with their sophomore full-length, Threads.

-After taking some time apart to refuel with other creative endeavors, El Gusto and Dubs reunited in 2011, releasing the single, "Speak of the Devil."
+After taking some time apart to refuel with other creative endeavors, El Gusto and Dubs reunited in 2011, releasing the single "Speak of the Devil."
 They quickly followed up with their third studio album, 2012's HyperParadise.
-Buoyed by the popularity of electronic artist Flume's remix of the title track, HyperParadise sold well, garnering Hermitude the AIR Award for "Best Electronic Album," as well as the prestigious Australian Music Prize.
+Buoyed by the popularity of electronic artist Flume's remix of the title track, HyperParadise sold well, garnering Hermitude the AIR Award for Best Electronic Album, as well as the prestigious Australian Music Prize.
 Two years later, they delivered the single "Ukiyo" and embarked on their first tour of North America.
-Hermitude's as-yet-untitled fourth studio album, featuring the single "Through the Roof," is slated for release in 2015. ~ Jody Macgregor
+In 2015 Hermitude followed up with their fourth effort, Dark Night Sweet Light, which was led by the single "Through the Roof." ~ Jody Macgregor